 On the first $12,200 of income, you wouldn’t owe any federal income taxes, thanks to your standard deduction.
 The next $9,700 would be taxed at 10% and the subsequent $29,775 would be taxed at 12%.
 That gets you up to $51,675 in total income.
 It’s only at that point that your income starts getting taxed at 22%.
 In other words, while you’re in the 22% marginal federal income tax bracket, just $325 of your $52,000 income would be taxed at that rate.
 Your total federal income tax bill would be $4,614.50, putting your average tax rate at 8.9% for your $52,000 in gross income and 11.6% for your $39,800 in taxable income.

 Your marginal tax rate is crucial for figuring out whether you should buy taxable or tax-free bonds, how much all that mortgage interest is costing you, and whether it makes sense to convert your traditional IRA to a Roth IRA.
-Most taxpayers pay federal taxes at a 15% marginal rate or lower.
+In 2018, most taxpayers will pay federal taxes at a 12% marginal rate or lower.
 But your marginal rate isn’t a good indicator of what your total bill will be for the year.
 For that, you’d want to know your average rate.